 The index is adjusted for timber size mix using the Fisher method with five-yearly chain-linking; this method was introduced from 2008.
-Further information on the methodology used to construct the index is provided in the Annex.
+Further information on the methodology used to construct the index is provided in Section 4.2.2. of the Annex.